-The Study Abroad Office's current list of affiliated programs includes many programs in countries all over the world, including countries in North Africa, and the Middle East.
+The Office of Undergraduate Learning Abroad (ULA)'s current list of affiliated programs includes many in countries all over the world, including in North Africa and the Middle East.
 Some programs are university-based, meaning that students live in one place and commute to school to take university courses.
 Other programs are field-based, meaning that they focus more on fieldwork and independent research projects.
-Some programs specialize in a particular area of study--for example, music, political science, or social justice--while others are general programs, with a full range of university offerings.
-Whatever your interests may be, the Study Abroad Office has a program for you!
-For a list of all programs, please visit the Study Abroad Office's web site.
+Some programs specialize in a particular area of study — for example, music, political science, or social justice — while others are general programs, with a full range of university offerings.
+Whatever your interests may be, the Office of Undergraduate Learning Abroad has a program for you!
+For a list of all programs, please visit the ULA website.

 Evanston, IL 60208